 Mini IVF is a procedure that does not require the daily administration of fertility medications to facilitate the development of mature eggs.
 It requires only low doses of fertility drugs in conjunction with your natural cycle.
 When no stimulating drugs are used, the procedure is considered “natural IVF.”

 If you elect to use some fertility medications, minimal stimulation mini IVF protocols involve approximately 100 mg per day (or lower) of orally administered clomiphene citrate.
 These are to be taken between the third day of your cycle until the last stage of the egg.
 There are also relatively low-dose injections of hormones that stimulate follicle production before egg retrieval.

-When is Mini IVF Used?
+When Is Mini IVF Used?

 Minimal stimulation is a viable option for patients who are younger than 35 years of age.
 It may also be a preferable alternative for patients for whom daily hormone injections could present medical complications.
-Younger, cis-female same-sex couples might also prefer mini or natural IVF if infertility isn’t a factor.
+Younger, cis-female same-sex couples might prefer mini IVF or natural IVF if infertility isn’t a factor.

 However, it might not be ideal in certain situations.
 Patients for whom male factor infertility is a contributing cause of unsuccessful conception might not be good candidates.

-What are the Benefits of Mini IVF?
+What Are the Benefits of Mini IVF?